hkg1512/CompeteViewer/README.md

 # CompeteViewer
-CompeteViewer is a flutter based cross platform app, It helps to view contestants in a social media based competition (competitions where winners are declared according to most number of likes, comments and shares) sorted by their total points, contestant number or any other criteria
+CompeteViewer is a flutter based cross platform app, It helps to view contestants in a social media based competition (competitions where winners are declared according to most number of likes, comments and shares) sorted by their total points, contestant number or any other criteria (Currenlty score calculation formula is hardcored, this will be dynamic in next version release).